Caryn Martin

 Artist Statement

-My large-scale installations appear to push off the wall.
-These compilations of monotypes shift between intention and improvisation as I construct layered, atmospheric paper installations.
-The works are contained but also break the traditional frame; they feel both unified and divided, heavy yet light.
+The works reflect both intention and improvisation as I construct layered, atmospheric monotype composites.
+These pieces are contained but also break the traditional frame; they feel both unified and divided, heavy yet light.

-This interest in dualities has driven recent work, inspired by the contrasting weather patterns and water levels across the United States.
-Images of forest fires, storms, and flooding have influenced works such as "Falls to Flames" and "Soak/Scorch."
+This interest in dualities has driven recent installations, inspired by the contrasting weather patterns and water levels across the United States.
+Images of forest fires, storms, and flooding have influenced works such as "Tomorrow's Storm" and "Soak/Scorch."
+While dualities are present, the pieces embrace transformation in their shifting use of color and varying states of material degradation.
+Ultimately, the installations reflect the constantly changing environment—vulnerable, at times volatile, and yet still beautiful.

 The 2023 installation "Tomorrow's Storm" was inspired by the idiom "red sky in the morning, sailors take warning," and driven by a fear of future unpredictable storms.
 This temporary installation in Baltimore's Innovation Center was impacted by the shifting light throughout the day: the reds of the translucent window panel were more evident in the morning, while the dark values in the piece became more prominent by mid-day.
 By early evening, the intense late-day window light broke through all layers of this immersive installation.
 Ultimately, "Tomorrow's Storm" reflected a balance of apprehension and hope.